euberdeveloper/dree/README.md

 # dree
 A nodejs module wich helps you handle a directory tree.
 It provides you an object of a directory tree with custom configuration and optional callback method when a file or dir is scanned.
+You will also be able to turn the tree into a string representation.
 With Typescript support.

 ## Install